 WARNING: In the event the motorhome requires towing, ensure all precautions are followed.
 The driveline must be disconnected and the mudflap may need to be removed.
-When towing a motorhome equipped with the HWH Air Leveling System, the ignition MUST be left in the ON position so that air suspension may operate.
 Damage to the motorhome from a towing company will not be covered by Monaco Coach Corporation.